sigsum/sigsum-go/doc/tools.md

 # Sigsum command line tools

-Documentation of Sigsum the command line tools, including `sigsum-key`, `sigsum-submit` and `sigsum-verify`.
+Documentation of the Sigsum command line tools, including `sigsum-key`, `sigsum-submit` and `sigsum-verify`.

 TODO: Add a table of contents?

 # General conventions

-There are several commands, some of which have sub commands, e.g., `sigsum-key gen`.
-The aim is that each command should address one role, e.g., `sigsum-submit` is the tool to use to submit new items to be a Sigsum log, and collect proof of public logging, and `sigsum-verify` is the tool to do offline verification of such a proof.
+There are several tools, some of which have sub commands, e.g., `sigsum-key gen`.
+The aim is that each command should address one task, e.g., `sigsum-submit` is the tool to use to submit new items to be a Sigsum log, and collect proof of public logging, and `sigsum-verify` is the tool to do offline verification of such a proof.